 4. To collaboratively develop an open-source electric sports car so that anyone can make/buy the parts, kits of parts, a partially built or a fully complete vehicle from a range of suppliers.
 The Open-Source Sports Electric Vehicle (OSSEV) Facebook group is the forum to collaborate on the design.

 An open-source sports EV makes a lot of sense.
 Not only will it be cheaper to develop and build but, it will also be cheap to maintain, repair, upgrade and insure as there will be plenty of spare parts available at very reasonable prices.
+Owners will also have a customised and personalised vehicle (colour, features, specification, etc).

 To progress this project quickly we aim to fund it using the GoFundMe website.
 You can read more about how the funding will be used.